- Trade shares using Australia's largest online broker.

 CommSec is owned by one of Australia's highly-regulated Big Four banks, CommBank, one of the largest ASX-listed companies in Australia.
-It uses client password protection, two-factor SMS authentication and an extremely high level of fraud monitoring software.
+It uses client password protection and an extremely high level of fraud monitoring software.

 CommSec users can trade in the following markets:

 - International shares on over 25 leading global share markets, including NYSE, NASDAQ, LSE and TSE